OUR CALENDAR OF UPCOMING EVENTS :

 Your MEMBERSHIP in the club gets you a copy of The Glassblower, HGCP's monthly newsletter.
 It is sent to each member prior to each upcoming meeting.
 It shares information about the previous month's program, upcoming meeting information, events and trip information.

-HGCP meets the third Wednesday of every month from September through May.
-Optional dinners at the Crowne Plaza Hotel (Keystone Room) start at 6:30 PM -- Club Meetings start at 7:45 PM
+Our September Meeting is always a Picnic.
+HGCP then meets the third Wednesday of every month from October through May at the Crowne Plaza Hotel unless so noted on the calendar.
+Optional dinner starts at 6:30 PM -- Club Meetings start at 7:30 PM --

 What do I get for my $20.00 membership?

 Newsletter called The “Glassblower” 10 times per year in your email